Have you ever hated yourself for never having any time to work on your business?

 - I still need to get my promo loop up (= well-mannered automation.
 Think: instead of getting product announcements for stuff you don’t care about, observing what kind of content of mine you interact with and only ever promoting products that overlap with something you’re interested in.)

 The above list only covers the hit-list for Double Your Freelancing.
-There are other projects I need to put into place for my consulting business and a Super Secret Project I’m working on.
+There are other projects I need to put into place for my consulting business and another project I’m working on.

 What’s great about the above is that they all strengthen my business in some way.

-They’re assets that each makes my company more valuable.
+They’re assets that each make my company more valuable.

 But, taken as a list, it’s a mountain of work.
 Waking up each day, sitting down in front of a computer, and seeing OMG-all-the-things-I-need-to-do.
 Talk about intimidating!